 Lambeth Council have granted planning permission for a new hospital building, which will be joined to the existing Evelina London Children's Hospital.

-Our expanded children's hospital will provide the space to care for even more children and young people in London and across the south east, meeting the needs of the sickest children with the most complex conditions from across the country.
+An expanded children's hospital would provide the space to care for even more children and young people in London and across the south east, meeting the needs of the sickest children with the most complex conditions from across the country.

 Patients, families and staff have been involved every step of the way.
 Their feedback has helped to shaped plans so that our bigger and better children's hospital is designed around their needs, now and in the future.